Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

 see Fig. \ref{fig:thicknesses}(b).
-However, it should noted, then in the absence of any stratification, the thicknesses of the algebraic growth of both the passive scalar and the kinetic energy have a common exponent, see figure 6 in \cite{jturb} and also \citep{vw89, vw90}.
+However, it should be noted that, in the absence of any stratification, the thicknesses of the algebraic growth of both the passive scalar and the kinetic energy have a common exponent, see Figure 6 in \cite{jturb} and also \citep{vw89, vw90}.

 The time evolution of $\mathcal{E}$ is shown in Fig. \ref{fig:decgro}.
-In the presence of unstable stratification, the relative energy variation increases in time with an algebraic trend; the exponents increases with the increase of the stratification -- 1.84 for \fr=-20.8, 2.14 for \fr=-4.2.
-In stable cases, the situation is more complex.
-We observe an initial transition phase where $\mathcal{E}$ is nearly constant.
-Afterwards, there is an algebraic decay with exponents lower than 1.
-Note that in the case of a very strong stable stratification (\fr =0.4) the initial transition is not present.
+The relative energy variation in the presence of unstable stratification increases in time with an algebraic trend; the exponents increase as the stratification increases -- 1.84 for \fr=-20.8, 2.14 for \fr=-4.2.
+The situation is more complex in stable cases.
+An initial transition phase can be observed, where $\mathcal{E}$ is almost constant.
+There is then an algebraic decay, with lower exponents than 1.
+It should be noted that the initial transition is not present in the case of a very strong stable stratification (\fr =0.4).

-We define the pit sublayer as the region where the kinetic energy (averaged in $x_1-x_2$ planes) is lower than the $80\%$ of the mean energy inside the low energy clear region.
-The intensity variation of the energy pit sublayer in time is represented in figure \ref{fig:thicknesses}(d).
-After the initial transition, the pit width grows nearly linearly in time.
-This is in good agreement with the hull length growth found in a stratified Rayleigh-Taylor instability simulation by \cite{bifer2011} and, at least qualitatively, the temporal evolution of the downdraughts penetration length in bouyancy reversal in cloud tops \cite{mel2009}.
+We define the pit sublayer as the region where the kinetic energy (averaged in the $x_1-x_2$ planes) is lower than $80\%$ of the mean energy inside the low energy clear region.
+The intensity variation of the energy pit sublayer in time is represented in Figure \ref{fig:thicknesses}(d).
+After the initial transition, the pit width grows almost linearly in time.
+This is in good agreement with the hull length growth found in a stratified Rayleigh-Taylor instability simulation by \cite{bifer2011} and, at least qualitatively, with the temporal evolution of the downdraught penetration length in bouyancy reversal in cloud tops \cite{mel2009}.

-From Fig. \ref{fig:thicknesses} (a,b), it can be seen that the thickness of the mixing layer is still growing during the pit formation.
-Only after a couple of time scales beyond the pit onset, the growth stops and is followed by little oscillations around an asymptotic value.
+It can be seen, from Fig. \ref{fig:thicknesses} (a,b), that the thickness of the mixing layer is still growing during pit formation.
+Only after a couple of time scales beyond the pit onset does the growth stop, and it is then followed by small oscillations around an asymptotic value.
 A different behavior is observed for unstable stratifications.
-In these cases, the generation of the peak of energy enhances the mixing by providing a faster thickening of the layer, with greater exponents -- 0.63 for \fr=-4.2, 0.54-0.56 for \fr=-20.8 -- with respect to the neutral case for which the exponent is 0.42-0.49.
+In these cases, the generation of the energy peak enhances the mixing by providing a faster thickening of the layer, with greater exponents, that is, -- 0.63 for \fr=-4.2, 0.54-0.56 for \fr=-20.8 -- than the neutral case for which the exponent is 0.42-0.49.